 Peninsula Medical School also offers a BMBS with Foundation, which is aimed at “able students whose education has been impacted by adversity”, as an alternative route into medicine.
 You can find out more about the course here.

-Peninsula Medical School uses the Multiple Mini Interview (MMI) format for its interview.
+For 2024 entry, Peninsula Medical School conducted their interviews online using the Multiple Mini Interview (MMI) format.

 The interview includes four 'single assessor stations' and will last approximately fifty minutes.
 The MMI will not assess your medical or scientific knowledge; its focus will be on assessing your skills and qualities that make you suitable for medicine.